A Field Guide to Event-Shape Observables Using Optimal Transport

 that is just the ratio of the event isotropy \evIso~to the number of particles $N$ is a highly efficient measure.
 As shown in Fig.~\ref{fig:ratio2}, we see that the spectra of the HQCD and SQCD sample are nearly completely separated, with an AUC value $>$ 0.99.
 We tested similar measures for the ratio and product of \evIso~and~\evCol, but improvements to the AUC were negligible.
 A more complicated observable (\emph{e.g.} one constructed with machine learning techniques~\cite{hepmllivingreview}) may still exist.
 Generally, when observables can probe different features of events, a new function with the observables as inputs of can serve as a highly efficient characterization measure~\cite{Thaler:2010tr,Moult:2016cvt,Komiske:2017aww}.

 Alternatively, jet multiplicity reflects a more global picture of the radiation pattern as jets have a finite size radius.
-Thus a high-jet event suggests that radiation has gone in several distinct directions, whereas a high-multiplicity event could indicate only that there are many collimated particles in a single jet.
+Thus an event with large jet multiplicity suggests that radiation has gone in several distinct directions, whereas a high-multiplicity event could indicate only that there are many collimated particles in a single jet.
 To study this correlation, we plot the distribution of the HQCD sample with $N_j \geq$ 2, 3, 5, and 7 in Fig.~\ref{fig:jetMult} along with the SQCD sample for reference.
 We see that jet multiplicity tracks the global features of the event more reliably, as the distribution in both event-shape observables shifts towards the SQCD sample, reinforcing one's intuition that higher jet-multiplicity indicates a more isotropic event.

 Ultimately, we find that jet multiplicity can be a good indicator for quasi-isotropic radiation patterns, but particle multiplicity is highly decorrelated and can instead be thought of as a partially-correlated, but distinct, handle on the radiation pattern.